the raising of one's mind and heart to God or the requesting of

 released from Purgatory and allowed into God's Presence.

 prayer: "O Jesus, in union

 with your most precious blood poured out on the cross and offered

-in every Mass, I offer you today my prayers, works, joys, sorrows and sufferings for
+in every Mass, I offer you today my prayers, works, joys, sorrows

-heaven." ~ Monastery of the Precious Blood, Manchester, New
+in heaven." ~ Monastery of the Precious Blood, Manchester, New

 Healing Prayer at

 Jesus, through the power of the Holy Spirit, go

 back into my memory as I sleep.
 Every hurt that has been done to me

 ... heal that hurt.
 Every hurt that I have caused to another

 person...heal that hurt.
 All the relationships that have been

 damaged in my whole life that I am not aware of ....heal those

 relationships.
 But Lord, if there is anything that I need to